 GDPR data mapping is a great way to start tracking data in your organization and to have a complete inventory of personal data.
 However, it can be a difficult task and you may not know where to even start.
-We have created an ultimate guide to mapping personal data in your organization to simplify the entire process and get you on the right track to being fully GDPR compliant.

 Read our in-depth guides one by one to learn the step-by-step process to GDPR data mapping: